International Programs are developed to provide Naval Academy graduates who are:

 In addition to the academic year preparation, each Midshipman is required to participate in hands-on professional development training.
 Many opportunities exist for Midshipmen to participate with foreign navies on Tall Training or fleet ships.
 Our goal is to send 50 Midshipmen per year.

 Four Year Program

 U.S. Code Title 10 allows for up to 60 students to be enrolled from foreign countries to attend the Naval Academy for a four year education.
 The Department of Defense selects and notifies the countries that may nominate candidates.
-Selection of nominees to attend the Naval Academy is made by the Naval Academy International Admissions Board in the April timeframe.
-Currently, 58 foreign nationals are studying as Midshipmen.
+Selection of nominees to attend the Naval Academy is made by the Naval Academy International Admissions Board in the April time frame.
+This program has existed since 1863 and there have been 470 graduates from 70 countries.
+Currently, 59 foreign nationals from 28 countries are studying as Midshipmen.

 Information concerning the application procedures for foreign nationals may be requested from the Naval Attache at the U.S. Embassy in your home country.